appsmithorg/appsmith-docs/website/docs/packages/concept/package.md

 Referencing modules inside an app works similarly to referencing app-level query and JavaScript objects.
 For instance, accessing a query module's data is done using syntax like `{{querymodule_1.data}}` or invoking a JavaScript module's function with `{{jsmodule.functionName()}}`.

-* **Appsmith Global Objects and Functions:** You can use Global Objects and Functions within JavaScript modules to achieve dynamic execution within the app.
+* **Appsmith Global Objects and Functions:** You can use Global Objects and Functions within JS modules to achieve dynamic execution within the app.
 For instance, invoking the `navigateTo` function inside a JS module allows you to initiate navigation actions, redirecting users to different pages within the app.
 * **Parameter Passing(JS Module):** When passing parameters from the app to a JavaScript module, you include them within the function call.
 For example, invoking a function `functionName(params)` within a JavaScript module allows the module to receive and process these parameters accordingly.
 * **Parameter Passing(Query Module):** Passing parameters from the app to a query module involves creating input fields within the query module like `{{input.param}}` and referencing them directly from the app's UI.